gameblabla/oswan/README.md

 This fork is also even more accurate than upstream :

-Games are now playing at the proper speed.
+Games are now playing at the proper speed,

+games like Klonoa and Beatmania now sound closer to real hardware.

 The CPU core comes from NomadSwan (GPLv2 or later).